 Hear and resolve claims that Post-Transition IANA (PTI) through its Board of Directors or staff has acted (or has failed to act) in violation of its contract with ICANN and the CWG-Stewardship requirements for issues related to the IANA naming functions.

 Hear and resolve claims that expert panel decisions are inconsistent with ICANN’s Bylaws.

+Hear and resolve claims that DIDP decisions by ICANN are inconsistent with ICANN’s Bylaws.

 Hear and resolve claims initiated by the Empowered Community with respect to matters reserved to the Empowered Community in the Articles of Incorporation or Bylaws.
 In such cases, ICANN will bear the costs associated with the Standing Panel as well as the Empowered Community’s legal expenses.

 Be subject to certain exclusions relating to the results of an SO’s policy development process, country code top-level domain delegations/re-delegations, numbering resources, protocols and parameters.